Senzing/elasticsearch/README.md

 Start an instance of elasticsearch and your favorite elastic search UI, kibana is recommended and will be assumed for the remainer of this demonstration.
 For guidence on how to get an instance of ES and kibana running vist out doc on [How to Bring Up an ELK Stack](https://github.com/Senzing/knowledge-base/blob/main/HOWTO/bring-up-ELK-stack.md)

-1. :pencil2: Set GitHub repository environment variables.
+1. :pencil2: Set local environment variables.
 These variables may be modified, but do not need to be modified.
 The variables are used throughout the installation procedure.

     ```console
+    export SENZING_DIR=/opt/senzing
     export GIT_ACCOUNT=senzing
     export GIT_REPOSITORY=elasticsearch
     export GIT_ACCOUNT_DIR=~/${GIT_ACCOUNT}.git